Sue Fox B.A.,P.G.C.E.

 on Wednesday 26th March 12 noon - 7pm

-PAUL KOUDOUNARIS & SUE FOX EXHIBITION @ The Sacred Trinity Church, Salford from 28th March - Thursday 10th April, 2014, curated by Fox, Malarky and Amor.
+PAUL KOUDOUNARIS & SUE FOX in an exhibition @ The Sacred Trinity Church, Salford from 28th March - Thursday 10th April, 2014, curated by Fox, Malarky and Amor.